aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-vba-macros/_index.md

 ## Clone VBA Project

-The following code example demonstrates how to clone the VBA Project using the VbaProject.Clone property which creates a copy of the existing project.
+The following code example shows how to clone the VBA Project using the VbaProject.Clone property which creates a copy of the existing project.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-WorkingWithVbaMacros-CloneVbaProject.cpp" >}}